MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 #### Office.ClickToRun.Ads.SDX.Error

 This event is collected from free versions of Office applications running on the Windows platform.
 This event is triggered if there's an error loading, retrieving, or displaying an advertisement.
-The data will be used to identify issues with the advertising add-in on customer machines.
+The data is used to identify issues with the advertising add-in on customer machines.

 The following fields are collected: